Going abroad? It's never been easier to live like a local.

 You're not staying in a hotel, so you'll have to deal with things like recycling and washing up – perhaps in a different way than you would at home.
 Bear in mind that your host will review you, so ask for the house rules and stick to them.

-'We recommend that you communicate clearly with your host, read their house rules carefully and enjoy your host's home as if you were staying with friends,' says James McClure, UK and Ireland general manager at Airbnb.
+'We recommend you communicate clearly with your host, read their house rules carefully and enjoy your host's home as if you were staying with friends,' rel="noopener noreferrer" says James McClure, UK and Ireland general manager at Airbnb.

 Follow these tips and you'll find that staying in an Airbnb